jonitram/soundboardbot/README.md

     `$ python3.7 soundboardbot.py`

-2. To issue commands to the bot in discord, use the prefix ".sbb" followed by a space and the command.
-For example, this command will display usage of each of the bot's commands:
+2. To issue commands to the bot in discord, use the message prefix ".sbb" followed by a space and the command.
+For example, this message will display usage of each of the bot's commands:

     `.sbb help`